 Table of Contents

 SUMIF Function returns the sum total of the values from a range/list of cells based on a condition.
-For example, if you have a list of numbers in Calc and wants to sum only the values which are less than 20, then you can use SUMIF function.
+For example, if you have a list of numbers in Calc and want to sum only the values which are less than 20, then you can use SUMIF function.

 You can also search texts as well similar way and return the sum.

-The following example searches “apple” in the range A1:A6 and returns the sum of matching entries from corresponding sum range.
+The following example searches “apple” in the range A1:A6 and returns the sum of matching entries from the corresponding sum range.

-Using below condition, you can sum the values that are NOT equal to a specific text/string.
+Using the below condition, you can sum the values that are NOT equal to a specific text/string.
 The NOT operator is

 To search using a single wild card character, you can use ? in the condition.
-E.g. if you want to sum only strings matching with “apple4” and not “apple10” or “apple”, use below example.
+E.g. if you want to sum only strings matching with “apple4” and not “apple10” or “apple”, use the below example.

 - You can specify at most 127 conditions pairs in SUMIFS.

-This guide definitely would help you understand the working pricciples of SUMIF and SUMIFS.
+This guide definitely would help you understand the working principles of SUMIF and SUMIFS.
 You can experiment with more conditions as per your need in LibreOffice Calc.
 Drop a comment below if you have any questions.